quii/learn-go-with-tests/arrays-and-slices.md

 [Read more about the format strings](https://golang.org/pkg/fmt/)

-## Try to run the test
+Try to run the test.

-By running `go test` the compiler will fail with `./sum_test.go:10:15: undefined: Sum`
+The compiler will fail with `./sum_test.go:10:15: undefined: Sum`

+### The Code

-## Write the minimal amount of code for the test to run and check the failing test output
+Let's Write the minimal amount of code for the test to run and check the failing test output

 In `sum.go`